-Because access to care is one of the biggest obstacles for poor people living in rural areas, we bring care to them in their homes via locally hired and managed community health workers – people who can understand the medical and social needs for their neighbours better than anyone else.
-They provide medication, monitor patients’ treatments regimens and refer the sickest people to clinics or hospitals for further care.
+Because access to care is one of the biggest obstacles for poor people living in rural areas, we bring care to them in their homes via locally hired and managed community health workers – people who can understand the medical and social needs of their neighbors better than anyone else.
+They provide medication, monitor patients’ treatment regimens and refer the sickest people to clinics or hospitals for further care.

 Building Local Capacity: